Brave Scotland outclassed by Australia at World Cup

 Scotland face Tonga on Tuesday and Fiji two days later in their remaining Group F games in Cape Town.

-Claire Maxwell's side were dominated in the opening two quarters, losing them 21-9 and then 22-8 as Australia exerted their superiority.
+Claire Maxwell's side were dominated in the opening two quarters, losing them 21-9 and then 22-8 as Australia exerted their superiority thanks in part to 90% shooting accuracy.

 However the third quarter was much closer and while the Diamonds still prevailed 15-11 it was their lowest goals total in a quarter in the tournament.

-The Thistles continued to largely frustrate the Diamonds in the final quarter, which ended 18-9 to Australia, to give Scotland confidence for their final games.
+The Thistles - who secured 43 turnovers in the game - continued to largely frustrate the Diamonds in the final quarter, which ended 18-9 to Australia, to give Scotland confidence for their final games.

+"It was always going to be tough against the world's number one side," said Maxwell.

+"I think we had patches in the game when we were a little naive, going for long balls when they came out flying.

 Results from the first group stage carry through to the second and the defeat against the Diamonds means Scotland - who lost their final two games of the opening stage - sit second-bottom of the Group F table.